Gerald Tailfeathers: Early life and education

 Gerald Tailfeathers was born in Stand Off, Alberta to Minor Chief Sakoyena Tailfeathers and Estochomachi Bamberry.
 He was the second child from the pair, following Allan, his older brother.
 He was the grandson of Tailfeathers Around His Neck, a scout for the North-West Mounted Police.

 His native names translate as “Big Walking Away” (Omuka-nista-payh'pee) and “Walking on Top” (Eets-pahp-awag-uh'ka).

 At the age of seven, Tailfeathers attended St. Paul’s Anglican Residential School.
-He was taught how to paint by his uncle, Percy Plainwoman, who painted under the game “Two Gun”.
+He was taught how to paint by his uncle, Percy Plainwoman, who painted under the name “Two Gun”.
 He went through extensive art and painting practice which would eventually lead to his recognition from Winold Reiss, an art school teacher, while on a trip to Glacier National Park.
 This recognition led to his attendance at Saint Mary’s Lake Summer Art School in Glacier National Park, Montana, with New York portrait painters Winold Reiss and Carl Linck.
 Unlike many of the students at St. Mary’s Art School who were from The United States, Tailfeathers was from the Blood Reserve in Southern Alberta.
 He was only one of three “Indian” artists at the Glacier Park Art School.
 He became Reiss’ most important child prodigy and soon received free instruction from the school.
 Reiss gave him special instruction which would later pay off as Tailfeathers impressed almost every critic from a very young age.

 During his time at Saint Mary’s Lake Summer Art School, Tailfeathers roomed with a number of elders, who told him legends that had been told for generations.
 He was eager to listen to the legends that the elders told around the campfire which inspired him and his artwork.
 It was also through these stories that he learned about his own “Blood People” and their traditions.

-In the Summer of 1937, Clare Sheridan purchased “Big Bull” from a then, 12-year-old Gerald Tailfeathers, for five dollars, making it the first piece of art he ever sold.
+In the summer of 1937, Clare Sheridan purchased “Big Bull” from then-12-year-old Gerald Tailfeathers, for five dollars, making it the first piece of art he ever sold.
 At the time, he was currently attending Saint Mary’s Lake Summer Art School in Glacier National Park.
 Sheridan stated that this was “the first picture he ever sold, and not likely to be his last”.
 She also quoted that he “was an artist, as truly as anyone can be”, and “there was no teacher who touched it [his artwork]”.

 Subsequent education included his time at the Oklahoma school of Indian painting, the cowboy school of painting led by Charles Russell, and the Banff Centre School of Fine Arts under the direction of Charles Comfort, Walter Phillips and H.G.
 Glyde.
 He would also extend his knowledge in commercial design at the Provincial Institute of Art and Technology in Calgary, and cast-bronze sculpting with George Phippen, one of the earliest and most respected of the Cowboy Artists.